sogaiu/janet-examples/doc/janetuary-examples-2025.md

   there are some cases where the filename to include in the PR might need a bit of massaging.

+* [Example Content](#example-content) - to get some hints about:
+  * What conventions might be good to follow when expressing examples
-* [Example Content](#example-content) - to get some hints about what kinds of examples might be helpful as well as what to do if you discover something that seems amiss or odd.
+  * What kinds of examples might be helpful
+  * What to do if you discover something that seems amiss or odd

 ### The Detailed Version